Orthopaedic Physical Therapy Residency

 The BenchMark Orthopaedic Physical Therapy Residency plan of study is approximately 12 months and includes 13 courses and 6 hands-on weekend labs.

-The residency curriculum includes five components:
+The residency curriculum includes these components:

 - Foundational prep course work